buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and Representative Director of the Shitcoin Society.
+I'm a Ruby on Rails developer and Ralso the CEO of the Shitcoin Society.
 We develop a cryptographic ledger that stores Shitcoin.

 ## Earn Shitcoin